kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

 #### Timeout Exception { #timeout-exception }

-Thrown when the request exceeds the configured timeout (`requestTimeout` or `connectTimeout`).
+Thrown when the request exceeds the configured timeout (`requestTimeout`, `connectTimeout` or `readTimeout`).

 **Causes:**

 - Server doesn't respond within `requestTimeout`
 - Connection establishment timeout exceeded (`connectTimeout`)
+- Response read timeout exceeded (`readTimeout`)
 - Network delays

 **Recommendations:**

-- Configure appropriate timeouts in settings
+- Configure appropriate timeouts in settings, per client and per method
-- Implement retry logic for temporary failures
+- Implement [retry](resilient.md) logic for temporary failures
-- Use circuit breaker to protect against cascading failures
+- Use a [circuit breaker](resilient.md) to protect against cascading failures

 #### Connection Exception { #connection-exception }

 Thrown when connection to the server cannot be established.

 **Causes:**

 - DNS resolution failure
 - Server unavailable (port closed, firewall)
 - Connection refused
 - SSL/TLS handshake failed

 **Recommendations:**

 - Check service availability (health check)
-- Use fallback to backup service
+- Use fallback to a backup service
 - Configure retry with exponential backoff

 #### Response Exception { #response-exception }

-Thrown when the server returns an HTTP error status code (4xx or 5xx) and no custom mapper is specified via `@ResponseCodeMapper`.
+Thrown when the server returns an HTTP status code outside `2xx` and the method does not declare its own mapper via `@Mapping` or `@ResponseCodeMapper`, and does not return `Either`.

 **Available data:**

 - `getCode()` — HTTP status code (400, 404, 500, etc.)
-- `getBytes()` — response body as `byte[]` (may contain error details)
+- `getBytes()` — response body, truncated to `4096` bytes when the body was not fully buffered
 - `getHeaders()` — response headers

 **Recommendations:**

 - Use `@ResponseCodeMapper` for custom status handling
+- Use `Either<T, E>` when a non-successful code is a normal outcome
-- Log statusCode and body for debugging
+- Log the code and body for debugging
 - Distinguish between client (4xx) and server (5xx) errors

 #### Request Encoder Exception { #encoder-exception }

-Thrown when an error occurs during request body serialization.
+Thrown when an error occurs during request body serialization: the `HttpClientRequestMapper` of the body threw.

 **Causes:**

-- JSON/XML serialization error
+- JSON/binary serialization error
-- Invalid data in request object
+- Invalid data in the request object
-- Missing serializer for type
+- The mapper itself failed on the value

 **Recommendations:**

 - Validate data before sending
-- Check for Json annotations on classes
+- Check that the body type carries `@Json` and has a `JsonWriter`
-- Log original exception in `cause`
+- Log the original exception in `cause`

 #### Response Decoder Exception { #decoder-exception }

-Thrown when an error occurs during response body deserialization.
+Thrown when an error occurs during response body deserialization: the `HttpClientResponseMapper` of the method threw.

 **Causes:**

-- Invalid JSON/XML in server response
+- Invalid JSON in the server response
 - Schema mismatch (server returned unexpected fields)
-- Missing deserializer for type
+- The stream was closed or truncated

 **Recommendations:**

 - Check API version compatibility
-- Log response body for debugging
+- Log the response body for debugging
-- Use `@ResponseCodeMapper` for format error handling
+- Use `@ResponseCodeMapper` to handle differently shaped error payloads

 #### Unknown Exception { #unknown-exception }

-Thrown when an unknown error occurs that doesn't fit other categories.
+Thrown when an error occurs that doesn't fit other categories, including any checked exception escaping the transport.

 **Available data:**

-- `cause` — original exception
+- `getCause()` — original exception

 **Recommendations:**

 - Always log `cause` for diagnostics
 - Check HTTP client logs at DEBUG/TRACE level
-- Report bug if exception is reproducible
+- Report a bug if the exception is reproducible

 ### Resilience { #resilience }